Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/pdlog.md

 ```
   ![](assets/images/pdlog_ex2.png)

-The following message in written in Event Log:
+The following message in written in the SmG Event Log:

 ```
 12:23:15 Inflow forecast deviates on time series,